teknium1/ez-pokedex/README.md

 ├── style.css # CSS for styling, layout, and animations
 ├── script.js # JavaScript for API fetching, interactivity, and chart generation └── README.md # You are here! 😉
-└── placeholder.gif # (Optional) Replace with your actual demo GIF/image
 ```